L2G/l2g.github.io/source/_posts/2013-02-25-what-the-hell-am-i-doing.markdown

 While researching port knocking, I stumbled upon [Ostiary](http://ingles.homeunix.net/software/ost/).
 It uses a client/server protocol that has a very simple design, yet still manages to resist eavesdropping, man-in-the-middle attacks, and replay attacks.
 Likewise, its implementation is so simple that it's resistant to denial-of-service and buffer overflow attacks, and lightweight enough that the author has run a client on a Palm handheld and a server on a Macintosh SE/30 (which makes it a pretty mature protocol as well!).
 I've created repos for the basic [C server and client](https://github.com/L2G/ostiary) and the [Java client](https://github.com/L2G/java-ostiary), and I've already squashed a bug in the latter.

 I've started a stupid little project called [rubar](https://github.com/L2G/rubar) (etymology: "Ruby" + "fubar") that will allow for use of the social network/game [fubar.com](http://fubar.com/) from a command-line interface.
 It is designed to be a tool, not a robot.

-### Contact me

-Because of the horrific amount of email I receive these days, the "best" way (relatively) to get my attention is by sending me a message on GitHub.